supriya-gdptl/Visual-Question-Answering-Notes/README.md

 1.  *Ask Me Anything: Free-form Visual Question Answering Based on Knowledge from External Sources* [[link to paper](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Wu_Ask_Me_Anything_CVPR_2016_paper.pdf)]
     * The paper uses external knowledge base to answer any free-form questions.
 VQA model extracts the textual information from image and combines them with question, to predict the answer.
     * Pretrained VGG16 was used for image processing, DBpedia was used as external source.
 The external knowledge is encoded using Doc2Vec.
 Question vector along with textual information of image given to Encoder-Decoder based LSTM for predicting answer.

+2.  *Image Question Answering using Convolutional Neural Network with Dynamic Parameter Prediction* [[link to paper](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Noh_Image_Question_Answering_CVPR_2016_paper.pdf)]
+    * The VQA model needs to select different kind of information from the image based on the question asked.
+To incorporate this logic, authors propose a parameter prediction layer, which changes the parameters of image module(penultimate layer of VGG16) dynamically.
+Input to parameter prediction layer is question vector.